-↑ Back to topBefore explaining how scheduled actions work, it is helpful to understand both Cron and WP Cron.
+↑ Back to topBefore explaining how scheduled actions work, it is helpful to understand both cron and WP-Cron.

 Cron is a time-based task scheduling tool commonly used to automate maintenance tasks on servers.
-WP Cron is WordPress’s way of handling scheduled tasks.
-WP Cron runs whenever someone visits your website, initiating when a page is requested.
-This allows WordPress to execute scheduled tasks in the background, minimizing impact on load times or site performance.
+WP-Cron is WordPress’s way of handling scheduled tasks.

-Further reading on WP Cron:
+Further reading on WP-Cron:

 Action Scheduler

-↑ Back to topAction Scheduler is a “scalable, traceable job queue” built for handling large sets of tasks within WordPress.
-It’s widely used to manage millions of payments for Subscriptions, webhooks for WooCommerce, and events or emails for other plugins.
-Action Scheduler sends tasks in batches of 20, preventing PHP memory exhaustion, and can handle multiple batches simultaneously—processing up to five queues at once.
+↑ Back to topAction Scheduler is a scalable, traceable job queue for handling large sets of tasks within WordPress.
+It’s widely used to manage millions of WooCommerce Subscriptions payments, WooCommerce webhooks, and events or emails for other extensions/plugins.

 How does Action Scheduler work in WooCommerce?

-↑ Back to topAction Scheduler uses a custom WordPress post type, called “scheduled-action,” to store details such as the hook name, arguments, and the scheduled time for future tasks.
-It runs by attaching itself as a callback to the ‘action_scheduler_run_schedule’ hook, which is triggered using WordPress’s built-in WP Cron.
+— to store details such as the hook name, arguments, and the scheduled time for future tasks.
+It runs by attaching itself as a callback to the action_scheduler_run_schedule

-Essentially, WP Cron activates Action Scheduler.
+Essentially, WP-Cron activates Action Scheduler.

-Once triggered, Action Scheduler looks for scheduled-action posts ready to run at the current time.
-By default, it relies on WP Cron, which means it is also dependent on site traffic.
-However, you can set up custom server-side cron jobs to trigger WP Cron independently, bypassing traffic dependency and making it more reliable.
+posts that are ready to run.
+By default, it relies on WP-Cron, which means it is also dependent on site traffic.
+You can also set up custom server-side cron jobs to run WP-Cron independently and bypass traffic dependency, making it more reliable.

 From here you can:

-- run a pending action,
+- Run a pending action.

 - Search scheduled actions by hook name, scheduled date, or group name.